 - signed up to the Scottish Government’s Scottish Business Pledge

 Public bodies wishing to access the national electricity contract must provide a signed agency agreement to Scottish Procurement.

-This document delegates authority to Scottish Procurement to purchase electricity in the wholesale electricity market and also includes sign up to the national gas contract.
+This document delegates authority to Scottish Procurement to purchase electricity in the wholesale electricity market.

 As part of the agreement, public bodies must also provide site data information in the format required in the electricity contract data templates.